Do you feel called to share God's message online but not sure how to start a Christian blog?

 - Define Blog Structure

 - Optimize for Pinterest

 - Launching your site

-The following Christian blogging tips will help you get your blog set up for success!
+The following step-by-step instructions will help you get your blog set up for success!

 - Christian Parenting Blog